Angélique Mongez

-Marie-Joséphine-Angélique Mongez, née Levol (1 May 1775, Conflans-l'Archevèque – 20 February 1855, Paris) was a French Neoclassical artist.
+Marie-Joséphine-Angélique Mongez, née Levol (1 May 1775 – 20 February 1855) was a French Neoclassical artist.
 She studied under Jean-Baptiste Regnault and Jacques-Louis David and produced historical paintings.
 She was the first woman to become a history painter during the post French Revolution era.
 Mongez started studying under Jean-Baptiste Regnault in the early 1790s and then, after mastering the basics, she became a pupil of Jacques-Louis David, who at the time was one of the leaders of the Neoclassical movement in France.
 Her work was featured at a number of salons between 1802 and 1827.
 Some male reviewers criticized her for including depictions of nudity in her work.

 Personal life

 Marie-Joséphine-Angélique Levol was born on 1 May 1775 in Conflans-l'Archevèque, near Paris, to Marcel-Sulpice Levol and Marie-Louise Papillon.
 She married Antoine Mongez, a Director of the Mint, classical scholar and naturalist, who was 28 years older than her.
 He was also an author of books on arithmetic and algebra for women and published several books on ancient culture, including four volumes called Dictionnaire d'Antiquité in 1804, which were illustrated by his wife.
 His brother was the mineralogist, Jean-André Mongez.
 They had a son, Irénée-Alexandre, born in 1803 and died in Paris on November 15, 1808.
 They actually married three times.
-On the 9th of June, 1792, accompanied by Bon-Joseph Dacier, his colleague at the academy, Lacepede and the Abbe Sieyes, Mongez and Angelique were married in a civil ceremony.
-When a new law relating to civil status had been enacted, they complied with all that it required, and on July 1, 1793, they again presented themselves before a civil registrar for marriage.
-Much later, a writ from Pope Pius VII authorized them to marry according to the canons of the Church; which they did on October 26, 1814, in their parish of Saint-Germain-des-Prés.
+On 9 June, 1792, accompanied by Bon-Joseph Dacier, his colleague at the academy, Lacepede and the Abbe Sieyes, Mongez and Angelique were married in a civil ceremony.
+When a new law relating to civil status had been enacted, they complied with all that it required, and on 1 July 1793, they again presented themselves before a civil registrar for marriage.
+Much later, a writ from Pope Pius VII authorized them to marry according to the canons of the Church; which they did on 26 October 1814, in their parish of Saint-Germain-des-Prés.